IMSAai/jl-slurm/README.md

                         format HH:MM:SS
   -r RESERVATION, --reservation RESERVATION
-                        specify a reservation to submit the job to -E CONDAENV, --condaenv CONDAENV
-                        specify a Conda environment to use (Default is powerai)
-  --gpu                 use this option if you require a GPU to be scheduled -py2, --python2       use a Python 2.x environment (Python 3.x is used by
+                        specify a reservation to submit the job to -py2, --python2       use a Python 2.x environment (Python 3.x is used by default)
-                        default)
   --password            re-print the password and address for the jupyter